-By increasing the duties of local-government officials, planning officials with respect to the update of general plans, this bill would impose a state-mandated local program.
+By increasing the duties of local government officials, this bill would impose a state-mandated local program.
 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.
 This bill would provide that no reimbursement is required by this act for a specified reason.

-AB 191, Patterson, As Amended
+AB 191, Patterson, As Introduced

-Status: Re-referred to Committee on Housing and Community Development
+Status: Referred to Assembly Committee on Housing and Community Development